JigneshRaval/simple-blog/src/pages/node.js/the-definitive-node.js-handbook.md

 countBreeds()
 ```

-If you don’t want to use `async/await` you can use the [Promises](https://flaviocopes.com/javascript-promises/) syntax:
+If you don't want to use `async/await` you can use the [Promises](https://flaviocopes.com/javascript-promises/) syntax:

 ```
 const axios = require('axios')